PTON

 Peloton Insiders Sell $2.2M Ahead of Q3 Report

 Peloton Interactive (PTON) reports fiscal Q3 2026 earnings before the bell on May 7.
-In the 90 days leading up to that date, every single C-suite officer who filed an open-market transaction was a seller.
-Six executives. $2.19 million in stock dumped.
+In the 90 days before that date, every C-suite officer who filed an open-market transaction was a seller.
+Six executives. $2.19 million in stock sold.
 Zero purchases.
-When the people running a turnaround are all heading for the exit at four and five dollars a share, the question isn't whether the turnaround is working.
-It's whether the people closest to it believe there's much left to extract.
+When the people running a turnaround are all cashing out at four and five dollars a share, the question isn't whether the turnaround is working.
+It's whether the people closest to it think there's much left.

 Peloton Interactive, Inc. (PTON) — stock analysis